shopware/docs/guides/installation/devenv.md

 ### Shopware

-Depending on whether you want to set up a fresh Shopware project or contribute to the Shopware core, choose
+Depending on whether you want to set up a fresh Shopware project or contribute to the Shopware core, choose between:

 {% tabs %}
 {% tab title="Symfony Flex" %}